 Heat is dissipated from the power plant through evaporation, most often via a cooling tower.
 Wet cooling is the most common cooling method for power plants, as it is the most efficient and cheapest cooling method available.
 Wet-cooled parabolic trough and power tower solar plants consume about the same amount of water as a coal-fired or nuclear power plant (500 to 800 gal/MWh).

 Heat from the condenser is rejected using fans and ambient air.
 A significant temperature difference between the outside air and the exhaust steam is needed for an adequate heat exchange, limiting performance on hot summer days.
 Dry cooling systems have greater capital costs in comparison to wet cooling, but significantly reduce total water consumption (see chart above).
-For example, Ivanpah Solar Electric Generating System is dry cooling.
+Ivanpah Solar Electric Generating System uses dry cooling.

 The hybrid approach involves constructing both a wet and a dry cooling system.
 These systems can either operate in parallel or switch from dry cooling to wet cooling during the hottest hours of the day.
 Hybrid systems conserve less water than dry cooling but are more expensive than either alone.
-For example, Crescent Dunes Solar Energy Project is hybrid-cooling.
+Crescent Dunes Solar Energy Project uses hybrid cooling.